front-end-intermediate/session-11/readme.md

 }
 ```

-`pirate.id !== action.id ? pirate` - means, if the id isn't a match don't process it but do add it to the array, otherwise we set the complete value to its opposite.
+`pirate.id !== action.id ? pirate` - means, if the id _isn't_ a match don't process it but just add it to the array, otherwise (`:`) we set the name, id and value of completed to its opposite.
 Remember `.map()` always returns an array of the same length as what's passed into it.

 We are using a [ternary](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) operator here.
 You should become familiar with them as they are extremely common in React - mostly due to issues writing `if...then` statements in JSX.